-7 Class, absences, and accommodations
+6 Class, absences and excused absences, and accommodations

-Class times are in the Schedule of Classes.
-Students are responsible for all academic and administrative material discussed in lecture and discussion section, whether they were in class to hear it or not.
-Other than excused absences as discussed below or University cancellations, students should attend all lectures and discussion sections.
+Class locations and times are available in the Schedule of Classes.
+Students are responsible for all course and administrative material discussed in lecture and discussion, whether they were in class to hear it or not.
+Other than cases of excused absences as discussed below or University cancellations, students should attend all lectures and discussions.